LearnersGuild/guide/Game_Manual/Basic_Gameplay.md

 Learn more about roles in [Levels & Roles][levels-roles].

-### Goals

-Goals serve as templates for projects.

-Goals live in a goal library which all learners contribute to.

 ### Projects

 Projects are how the work of learning is organized and made meaningful.